kanbanyte/sepb/ai/src/util/README.md

 ## file_dialog.py
 Provides functions to interact with the file dialogues.
 Instructions for the user are typically placed in the file window name.
-The file dialog might fail to open in the foreground, but this is a very rare error.
+The file dialogue might fail to open in the foreground, but this is a very rare error.

 ## file_reader.py
 Provides functions to read YAML files.